-Looking to get out, do some sightseeing and have an adventure with your family, your quaranteam or solo?
-We've uncovered a number of self-guided tours that let you explore and discover fascinating aspects of Boulder at a safe distance and at your own pace.
+Looking to get out, do some sightseeing and have an adventure with your family or go solo?
+We've uncovered a number of self-guided tours that let you explore and discover fascinating aspects of Boulder at your own pace.

 Many of these have places to stop for snacks, coffee and beverages along the way in famously foodie Boulder.
 If you're headed out on a trail, be sure to bring some snacks, a bottle of water and sunscreen.

 What do bears, buffalo, doves, Southern Arapaho Chief Niwot and Persian teahouses have in common?
 They’re all part of our self-guided public art walking tour.
 Some of Boulder’s best public art is included on this easy, downtown walking tour, every step of which is detailed here.
 And you’ll find plenty of spots to stop for beverages and snacks along the way.

 Beyond Boulder Bike Adventures offers two clever self-guided tours that you can do by bike (either on yours or rent one through them).
 Their Mystery and History Scavenger Hunt guides you safely through Boulder while imparting little-known fun facts as you check out some of Boulder's top sights and historic and artistic features around town.
 The Brews Cruise lets you pedal at your own pace along mostly flat bike paths beside babbling brooks and prairie dog towns, checking out Boulder's growing craft beverage scene and enjoying special discounts along the way.
 Both come with detailed maps and instructions and trivia games with prizes.

 Did you know Season 15 of Bravo’s “Top Chef” featured Boulder?
 See where they filmed, where contestants shopped for kitchen supplies, and where to eat Top Chef-caliber food on this Top Chef Boulder Itinerary.